-Financially, the Jail Authority responded to a favorable interest rate environment by refinancing \$34.3 million of its outstanding bonds.
-This action resulted in net savings of \$2.1 million in future debt service payments.
+Financially, the Jail Authority responded to a favorable interest rate environment by refinancing \$33.24 million of its outstanding bonds.
+This action, which was finalized in July 2016, resulted in net present value savings of \$4.3 million in future debt service payments.
+This follows a previous \$34.3 million refinancing last fiscal year.